These are the best homemade biscuits, ever.

 But, they also cut out well.
 You don’t end up with scraps that you have to re-roll.
 I’ll show you what we’ll do with the scraps.

-When you push down with a biscuit cutter, and twist, you are locking in those layers.
+When you push down with a biscuit cutter and twist, you are locking in those layers.
+And they can’t rise up, or expand like you want them too!

 However, when you push down and pull up, you give room for the layers to be able to puff up really well.